-Trace Testing – PCMark 8 Storage Test 2.0
+Trace Testing – PCMark 10 Storage Test: Data Drive Benchmark

-When possible, we also log the temperature of the drive via the S.M.A.R.T. data to see when (or if) thermal throttling kicks in and how it impacts performance.
+We also monitor the temperature of the drive via the SMART data and an IR thermometer to see when (or if) thermal throttling kicks in and how it impacts performance.
 Bear in mind that results will vary based on the workload and ambient air temperature.

 Crucial's X8 writes fast, and the 2TB model comes with a moderately-sized 280GB SLC cache.
 After writing to the device for roughly four and a half minutes, write performance plummeted from 1,050MBps down to an average of 180MBps.
 The cache recovers quite a bit with just a few minutes of idle time and nearly recovers entirely within five minutes.
 While this enables the X8 to deliver responsive performance in most use-cases, those who transfer hundreds of GBs of data a week may want to consider faster options, like LaCie's Rugged SSD or SanDisk's Extreme Pro.